dos1/flow3r-firmware/README.md

 ESP_LOGI(TAG, "i love C");
 ```

-However, this will **only work** if you modify `micropython/ports/esp32/boards/sdkconfig.base` to set `CONFIG_LOG_DEFAULT_LEVEL_INFO=y` (which will likely break programs interacting with micropython REPL as many components of the ESP-IDF will suddenly become very chatty).
+However, this will **only work** if you first set `CONFIG_LOG_DEFAULT_LEVEL_INFO=y` (which will likely break programs interacting with micropython REPL as many components of the ESP-IDF will suddenly become very chatty).
 But that's fine for troubleshooting some C-land bugs.

 If you want to only log errors or just add temporary logs, use `ESP_LOGE` instead, which will always print to the USB console.